TegelVee/scraping-homes/README.md

 # Scraping home sales in Helsinki

-Check out a short story I wrote based on scraping, cleaning and analyzing home sales data: [Helsinki is returning to the era of smaller squares
+Check out the short story I wrote based on scraping, cleaning and analyzing home sales data: [Helsinki is returning to the era of smaller squares
 ](https://tegelvee.github.io/scraping-homes/)

 ## My goal: